The main goal of all businesses is to expand and grow, especially ones that have repeat customers and recurring payment processing set up.

 - Cash-flow is running dry

-As a direct debit business, you know that this regular cash-flow is the lifeblood of any business, and when your organisation is starting to expand too rapidly, you may find that your operational costs increase exponentially before your recurring income streams have time to catch up.
-This is because you’re trying to keep up, but you don’t have the adequate revenue collection systems in place to coordinate with the expenses.
+As a business, you know that this regular cash-flow is the lifeblood of any business, and when your organisation is starting to expand too rapidly, you may find that your operational costs increase exponentially before your recurring income streams have time to catch up.
+This is because you’re trying to keep up, but you don’t have the adequate recurring payment processing systems in place to coordinate with the expenses.

 - The internal processes cannot keep up